danw5050/AutomationAnywhereHack/ReadMe.md

 This is a submission for AutomationAnywhere Hackathon

+-BotFile is the exported raw text bot program from AutomationAnywere.

+-Bot Instruction List Image is the image of all instructions in the bot as seen from the web editor

 -Folder Data includes customer excel that can be modified

 -Folder Emails includes sample email attachments that were downloaded